ibm-cloud-docs/openwhisk/limits.md

 | Request header | 8 KB |
 | Response header | 4 KB |

-If you are using API Gateway to manage your APIs, you should limit your request size to 3 KB.
+If you are using API Gateway to manage your APIs, you should limit your request headers to a cumulative size of 8 KB and your response headers to a cumulative size of 8 KB.
 {: note}

 ### Increasing fixed limits